malcolmwilson8/feature/README.md

 </section>
 ```

-I specify individual sources for each image, housed in my main folder, and give each image a `class="spinner-img"` and `height="550px" width "700px"` to standardise each for when I come to my style sheet and scripts.
+I specify individual sources for each image, housed in my main folder, and give each image a `class="spinner-img"` to standardise them for when I come to my style sheet and scripts.
 Next are the aforementioned buttons;

 ```html
 <span id="button1" style="float: left;">&lt;</span>